gRizzlyGR/url-shortener/README.md

 }
 ```

-NB: We set the `Location` header as well.
+We set the `Location` header as well and the redirections count is initialized to 0.

 ## Access the original URL

-From a browser, using the URL provided in the `POST` response, you will be redirected to the original website
+From a browser, using the URL provided in the `POST`/`PUT` response, you will be redirected to the original website.
+Redirection counts is increased by 1.

 ## Update the URL using an ID